slavivanov/encharge-integrations-utilities/README.md

 * `neededEndUserFields`: string[]

   - List of end user fields that this operation needs if it consumes end users.
     Id fields (`id`, `email`, `userId`, `segmentAnonymousId`) are included by default.
 We should always provide this if possible to reduce the amount of data passed around.
-Format: ["firstName", "address", ...];
+Format: ["firstName", "address", "nested.field", ...];

+* `needsFullEndUsers`: boolean

+  - Whether to include the full enduser data with the request.
+Negates `neededEnduserFields`.

 * `linkConditions`: { conditions: { condition: string, label: string }[], multipleConditions?: boolean, registerEventListener: boolean }